api3dao/airseeker/local-test-configuration/README.md

   missing secrets.
 Some of the secrets are the deployed contract addresses, which you'll get by following the next instructions.

 - Build all of the Docker containers.
-Do build containers for Pusher and Signed API you need to run [this command](https://github.com/api3dao/signed-api/blob/0bad6fc8dd6aaffaa12cf099ab6bbf7c98d487c8/package.json#L11) from the signed-api repository.
+Do build containers for Airnode feed and Signed API you need to run [this command](https://github.com/api3dao/signed-api/blob/0bad6fc8dd6aaffaa12cf099ab6bbf7c98d487c8/package.json#L11) from the signed-api repository.
 For Airseeker, you can run `pnpm docker:build` from the root of this repository.